c-deligiorgi/Carbon-Footprint-Tracker-/README.md

 # Carbon-FootTracker
-Develop a Sage Carbon footprint tracker which gives rewards (points/coins) based on positive environmental decisions.
+Sage Carbon footprint tracker which gives rewards (points/coins) based on positive environmental decisions.
 The reason behind this is for Sage colleagues to promote recycling, litter picking and other things that may help the environment and reward those who do.
 The idea is to encourage colleagues to work together to create an environmentally